Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

-- goods for consumption in the EU - no certification of export will be given for used consumable items, for example, perfume which is wholly or partly consumed in the EU
+- goods for consumption in the UK or EU - no certification of export will be given for used consumable items, for example, perfume which is wholly or partly consumed in the UK or EU

 - goods purchased by mail order including those purchased over the internet (see paragraph 2.8)

 Zero-rated goods such as books and children’s clothing cannot be sold under the scheme.

 Retailers can exclude certain goods if they wish.
 They do not have to operate the scheme for all lines of goods that they sell.

 2.8 Sales by mail order or goods sold over the internet

 The scheme cannot be used for goods sold to entitled persons by mail order or over the internet will fall within the export rules set out in Goods exported from the UK (VAT Notice 703).
 But, a mail order company or an internet retailer with a retail outlet can use the scheme for goods sold from that outlet provided they comply with all the conditions set out in this notice.

 The scheme cannot be used for services supplied to customers such as hotel accommodation, meals and car hire, it’s for the sale of goods only.